fengyuanchen/viewerjs/README.md

 });
 // Then, show the image by click it, or call `viewer.show()`.

-// View a list of images
+// View a list of images.
-const gallery = new Viewer(document.getElementById('images'));
+// Note: All images within the container will be found by calling `element.querySelectorAll('img')`. const gallery = new Viewer(document.getElementById('images'));
 // Then, show one image by click it, or call `gallery.show()`.
 ```